 Listed below are available specialized training classes which will provide in-service credit for the participant.
 Classes are listed in alphabetical order.
 All classes are conducted from 0700AM-1545PM daily unless otherwise noted.
 Students may be registered by mail, e-mail: tameka.guild@hampton.gov, or FAX: (757) 595-1801 with the academy registrar.
+No TRACER registrations are accepted at this academy.
+All registrations must be filled out on our website and submitted to the registrar.

 Classification: Specialized Training